 Program Scope

-The scope of the QI program is comprehensive and encompasses major aspects of care and service in the Alliance delivery system, and the clinical/non-clinical issues that affect our membership.
+The scope of the QIHE program is comprehensive and encompasses major aspects of care and service in the Alliance delivery system, and the clinical/non-clinical issues that affect our membership.

 These include: